mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 - [Validate your HTML additions](https://validator.w3.org/#validate_by_upload).
 Fix any problems.

+---

-## Task 4 - Making your CSS 'sensible' - The CSS re-set
+## Task 4 - The CSS re-set
+### Making your CSS *sensible*.

 Our template includes `layout.css`.
 We have included a basic re-set (to remove some of the browsers default settings) and comments to guide your initial styling.

+The following is a breakdown of each of the re-set styles applied to `layout.css`.
+Please read through and ask questions if you don't understand something.

 ```